 Online readers are scanners.
 They scan through articles to find what interests them.
 Online writers know this.
-This is why online articles are easy to read.

 They have friendly formatting with sub-headings, bullet points, and tables to help you scan through the content quickly.

 There are dozens of websites with quality articles on day trading and technical analysis.

 Start with our Lesson Plans for the Self-Taught Day Trader.
-Then, move on to the list below.

-2. Get Not One, but Many Trading Mentors
+2. Get Not One, But Many Trading Mentors

 How about getting many trading mentors for free?

-Yes.
-And you can find them in online day trading forums.
-Most day trading forums are free and well-organized.
-They offer a platform to ‘crowd-source’ answers to your trading questions.
+You can find them in online day trading forums.
+Many day trading forums are free and well-organized, offering the ideal platform to ‘crowd-source’ answers to your trading questions.

 Make the most out of day trading forums with these tips.